microsoft/vsts-agent-docker/README.md

 ### `docker` images
 These derived images include a version of the Docker CLI and a recent version of the Docker Compose CLI.
 This image cannot run most of the built-in VSTS build or release tasks but it can run tasks that invoke arbitrary Docker workloads.

-These images are not designed to run "Docker in Docker", but rather to re-use the host instance of Docker.
-To do this, volume map the host's Docker socket into the container:
+These images do not run "Docker in Docker", but rather re-use the host instance of Docker.
+To enable this, volume map the host's Docker socket into the container:

 ```
 docker run \